teamlazerbeez/PHP/README.md

 Team Lazer Beez Libraries are a collection of code used at one time by Genius.com and released by the Team Lazer Beez.

+The current features of the PHP library are:
+  - Output encoding functions for protecting against XSS and similar attacks (http://blog.teamlazerbeez.com/?p=2437)
+   - Wrappers for PHP's PCRE library to report all errors as exceptions (http://blog.teamlazerbeez.com/?p=2569)

 ## Using Team Lazer Beez Libraries

 Each of the gos* modules is a package.
 To use any package, you will need